-\The chimney should be inspected and cleaned before installing your stove.
-If you discover that the chimney does not have a clay tile liner or has cracks or flaking of the tile liner you will need to install a stainless steel liner within the chimney.
-In most cases the inside diameter of this liner should be 4".
-Either flexible or rigid liner may be used for this purpose.
-Refer to Method 6 & 7.
+The chimney must be inspected and cleaned before installing your stove.
+If you discover that the chimney does not have a clay tile liner or has cracks or flaking of the tile liner you will need to install a stainless steel liner within the chimney, as shown in Method 5.

-The chimney should be sealed at the damper using a steel plate.
-Kaowool, mineral wool or an equivalent non-combustible insulation is recommended to be installed on top of the sealing plate to reduce the possibility of condensation.
+The chimney must be sealed at the damper using a steel plate.
+Kaowool, mineral wool or other non-combustible insulation is recommended above the plate to reduce the possibility of condensation.
 The connector pipe should extend through the smoke chamber to the base or into the first flue tile.